Deep understanding of phenomena and industrial implementation of what I have learned are my main goals, even if it takes a long time.

 This study introduces a new identifier for nuclear power plants (NPPs) transients.
 The proposed identifier changes the representation of input patterns.
 Change of representation is a semi-supervised learning algorithm which employs both of labeled and unlabeled input data.
 In the first step, modified self-organizing map (MSOM) carries out an unsupervised learning algorithm on labeled and unlabeled patterns and generates a new metric for input data.
 In the second step, support vector machine (SVM) as a supervised learning algorithm classifies the input patterns using the generated metric of the first step.
 In contrast to unsupervised learning algorithms, the proposed identifier does not discard the collected information.
 The proposed identifier is examined by the Iris flower dataset and the Bushehr nuclear power plant (BNPP) transients.
 In overall, results show good performance of the developed identifier.
 Training with small fraction of labeled atterns, classification only by the sign of the classifiers outputs, and modular identification are main advantages of the proposed identifier.
 Results indicate that the developed MSOM is not able to cluster correctly quasi-static transients such as uncontrolled withdrawal of control rods (UWCR) in presence of steady state patterns.
 Quasi-static transients are very similar to steady state.
 Moreover, imposed noise on input data may eliminate minor differences among the patterns of them.
 This may cause wrong training of SVM.
 This is the most important challenge of semi-supervised learning.
 In other words, if the knowledge on density of unlabeled input patterns do not carry useful information for prediction of the targets of unlabeled patterns, then semi-supervised learning may degrade the prediction accuracy.
 Therefore, the proposed identifier is more appropriate for classification of transients in which either clusters have been apart or small noises have been imposed on data.

-In this study, we propose a new method for identification of nuclear power plants (NPPs) transients based on online dynamic quantum clustering (DQC).
-In this unsupervised learning algorithm Gaussian kernel is the eigen-state of the Schrödinger equation and minimums of the Schrödinger potential are cluster centers of patterns.
+In this study, we propose a new method for identiﬁcation of nuclear power plants (NPPs) transients based on online dynamic quantum clustering (DQC).
+In this unsupervised learning algorithm, the Gaussian kernel is the eigen-state of the Schr¨odinger equation and the minimums of the Schr¨odinger potential are the cluster centers of patterns.
 For clustering of transients, data of each event are given to the DQC and form a cluster independent of other transients.
 This process is done for all target plant conditions.
-Formed clusters are labeled according to the name of their related transients.
-Afterwards, for test of the proposed identifier, as time goes by new data points moving toward the formed potential wells.
-Finally, each new datum falls into appropriate cluster and therefore the type of transient is identified online.
-The DQC unlike previously developed unsupervised learning algorithms is not dependent on geometric proximity of data.
-The developed identifier is examined by the Iris flower dataset and typical WWER-1000 plant transients.
-Results show reasonable performance of the DQC.
-We use singular value decomposition (SVD) and bipolar representation of real data to reduce the dimensions of the data and to show explicitly positive and negative sides of information.
-The major novelty of this identifier is development of a technique for online transient identification of NPPs utilizing the DQC without any preliminary information about the input patterns.
+The formed clusters are labeled according to the name of their related transients.
+Afterwards, to test the proposed identiﬁer, as time goes by, new data points move toward the formed potential wells.
+Finally, each new datum falls into an appropriate cluster and, therefore, the type of transient is identiﬁed online.
+The DQC, unlike previously developed unsupervised learning algorithms, is not dependent on the geometric proximity of data.
+The developed identiﬁer is examined by the Iris ﬂower dataset and typical WWER-1000 plant transients.
+Results show a reasonable performance of DQC.
+We use singular value decomposition (SVD) and bipolar representation of real data to reduce the dimensions of data and to show explicitly positive and negative sides of information.
+The major novelty of this identiﬁer is the development of a technique for online transient identiﬁcation of NPPs utilizing the DQC without any preliminary information about the input patterns.
 The developed method is a step forward for practical recognition of NPPs transients.

 I am skillful at using programming languages/ computer codes such as C#, Matlab, C, MCNP, DYNCO, SIGACE, ORIGEN, etc. I am eager to learn new programming languages/ codes.
 Moreover, I have acceptable dexterity at application of different kinds of soft computing methofs including ANN, SVM, DQC, DT, competitive and localized neural networks, fuzzy systems, and GA.